GWU’s covid-19 clinical trial has met one early goal — getting Black and Latino people to join

 However, the unusually aggressive outreach by coronavirus researchers into traditionally underserved communities has aroused suspicion, said Karen Kotloff, principal investigator in U-Md.’s medical school’s part of the Moderna-NIH clinical trial.

 “There are many rumors assigning bad motivations to why society would want to be running after these groups,” Kotloff said.
-To overcome that distrust, her team joined with CASA of Maryland to set up a satellite clinic for the experimental vaccine in a Hyattsville, Md., garden-apartment complex where many people who are Latino live.
+To overcome that distrust, her team joined with CASA of Maryland to set up a satellite clinic for the experimental vaccine in a Hyattsville garden-apartment complex where many people who are Latino live.

-David Diemert and Marc Siegel, who are overseeing GWU’s vaccine trial, have many years of experience in vaccine development.
+David Diemert and Marc Siegel, who are overseeing GWU’s vaccine trial, have extensive experience in vaccine development.

 Diemert has worked for many years on finding cures for tropical diseases.
-Both have extensive experience conducting research with an international network designed to prevent the spread of HIV and develop a vaccine against the deadly virus that attacks the immune system — networks that have been pressed into service to develop a vaccine for the coronavirus.
+Both have considerable experience conducting research with an international network designed to prevent the spread of HIV and develop a vaccine against the deadly virus that attacks the immune system — networks that have been pressed into service to develop a vaccine for the coronavirus.

 “Obviously, D.C. is a very diverse city and has a large African American population, and I think that’s one of the reasons they saw us as a good site,” Siegel said.
 He said researchers also have targeted older people and people with underlying health conditions.